andreztz/xbotlib/README.md

   --no-auto-join        Disable automatically joining rooms when invited -pt PORT, --port PORT
                         The port to serve from
+  -t TEMPLATE, --template TEMPLATE
+                        The template to render
 ```

 #### Using the environment